*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 I’ll discuss some options for party Cartagena boat tours to the Rosario Islands below, but for a party beach club in the Rosario Islands, a day pass at Bora Bora is the pick.

-Probably the most popular Rosario Islands beach club, it’s known for offering a fun and hip vibe with a DJ, tasty drinks, and nice views.
+It’s probably the most popular Rosario Islands beach club, known for offering a fun and hip vibe with a DJ, tasty drinks, and nice views.

 Colombian celebrities like models and actors, and even a few international stars, have been known to make this their Cartagena island tour of choice, and you’ve likely seen photos of people enjoying Bora Bora on Instagram.